ohitsmekatie/dbt-sample-project/README.md

 # dbt sample project

+## Overview

-:wave: The following is a sample project to showcase setting up dbt - using dbt core - and BigQuery.
-The aim of this project is to showcase familiarity with dbt, data modeling, and custom configurations using publicly available data from BigQuery.
+:wave: The following is a sample project to showcase setting up dbt - using dbt Core not Cloud - and BigQuery.
+The aim of this project is to showcase familiarity with dbt, data modeling, and custom configurations using publicly available data from BigQuery and not necessarily SQL complexity.

 ## Project setup